ACMESDS/enum/README.md

 			:
 		});

-then extended again from, say, nextasm.js
+then extended again from some nextasm.js

 	var
 		ASM = require("asm"),